First-Person Point of View

 - Here, it is important to clarify who "we" means as the writer is not referring to specific individuals.
 Being specific about the who is important to clarity and precision.

 When using the first-person "I," avoid opinion statements.

 As writers write, revise, and self-edit, they should pay specific attention to opinion statements.
 The following phrases have no place in scholarly writing:

 Writers and scholars need to base arguments, conclusions, and claims on evidence.
-When encountering I statements like this:
+When encountering "I" statements like this, do the following:

 - Consider whether this really an opinion or whether this can be supported by evidence (citations).

 - If there is evidence, remove the “I think…”, “I believe…”, “I feel…” phrasing and write a declarative statement, including the citation.